splineops/splineops/docs/user-guide/02_resize.rst

 - :math:`\beta_n(x)` is the B-spline of degree :math:`n`,
 - :math:`c_k` are the interpolation coefficients obtained by applying a prefilter to the input samples.

-The key property of B-splines is their **compact support**, which ensures efficient computation while maintaining high smoothness.
+The key property of B-splines is their compact support, which ensures efficient computation while maintaining high smoothness.
 The interpolation requirement,

 .. math::

     s(k) = f_k,

-is satisfied by computing the coefficients :math:`c_k` through a **digital prefiltering step** using a recursive IIR implementation.
+is satisfied by computing the coefficients :math:`c_k` through a digital prefiltering step using a recursive IIR implementation.

 Least-Squares Projection
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Least-squares projection provides an **optimal approximation** of a function in a given space by minimizing the squared error.
+Least-squares projection provides an optimal approximation of a function in a given space by minimizing the squared error.
 Instead of direct interpolation,
 the least-squares approach seeks to find the function :math:`s(x)` in a spline space :math:`V_n` that best approximates a given function :math:`f(x)` in the sense of:

 .. math::

     \min_{s \in V_n} \int |f(x) - s(x)|^2 dx.

-The least-squares approximation is obtained by **projecting** :math:`f(x)` onto the space spanned by the basis functions.
+The least-squares approximation is obtained by projecting :math:`f(x)` onto the space spanned by the basis functions.
 This projection is given by:

 .. math::